 CompIQ TWAIN Dual Band / Stacked Compressor for Bass and Guitar

-CompIQ TWAIN is a precision tool for dynamic audio processing of bass and guitar signals, which gives tremendous control over compression parameters and then some.
+The CompIQ TWAIN is a precision tool for dynamic audio processing of bass and guitar signals (but not only) which gives tremendous control over compression parameters, and then some.
 This is a sophisticated device.
 A good understanding of compression is normally required to optimally set it up for live performance or studio recording.

 It features adaptive auto-attack & release timing presets and independent compression controls for knee, threshold, ratio, and make-up gain – on each band.
 It can work as a dual-band compressor/limiter with variable crossover point, or as a stacked compressor with separate controls for each analog engine – at the flick of a switch.
 In either mode, harmonic saturation can be injected on each of the dry line band’s, and then be mixed to taste with the wet compressed line for perfect tonal balance.
 Separate gain reduction displays make the compression effect visible, so you can always know how hard or soft the lows and highs are processed.